joshdavies14/vsc-fp-theme/README.md

 ### Option 1 (recommended): Install via Visual Studio Marketplace

-Head over to Visual Studio Code Markeptlace (or the Extenstions tab in Visual Studio Code), search for "Functional Programming" and install.
+Head over to Visual Studio Code Markeptlace (or the Extenstions tab in Visual Studio Code), search for "Functional Purple" and install.

 ### Option 2: Install from source